-- 150. Right of self -government - (1) State communities and people have, subject to this Constitution, the right - - (a) to self government in matters relating to their internal affairs within the limits given by this Constitution; and - (b) to participate fully through procedures determined by them, in devising governmental, administrative and other measures of democratic governance. - (2) The government and administration of each State shall be in accordance with a written constitution, which shall, subject to this Constitution, be the paramount law of the State. - (3) Schedule Seven applies to the adoption of a State Constitution.
+- (1) A State, communities and people shall have, subject to this Constitution, the right- - (a) to self autonomy in matters relating to their internal affairs within the limits given by this Constitution; and - (b) to participate fully through procedures determined by them, in devising governmental, administrative and other measures of democratic governance. - (2) The government and administration of each State shall be in accordance with a written constitution, which shall, subject to this Constitution, be the paramount law of the State. - (3) There shall be in each State a state legislature and a state cabinet. - (4) Schedule Seven applies inter alia to the adoption of a State Constitution.